Annivia/Pony_Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, I’m Xijia Polina Zhang, a Ph.D. student at Georgia Institute of Technology advised by Professor Matthew Gombolay.
-I’m interested in how reasoning capabilities emerge and evolve in large-scale foundation models, and whether we could meaningfully interfere with, interpret and align them.
+Hi, I’m Xijia Polina Zhang, a first year Ph.D. student at Georgia Institute of Technology.
+I’m currently interested in how reasoning capabilities such as latent Chain-of-Thought (CoT) can enhance vision-language-action (VLA) models, and whether embodied reasoning traces can be meaningfully interfered, interpreted, or aligned.
 I’m also actively involved in work on explainable AI, human robot interaction, and reinforcement learning.

 I publish under the name Zhang Xi-Jia, similar to the convention followed by {{< staticref "https://en.wikipedia.org/wiki/Fei-Fei_Li" "newtab" >}}Li Fei-Fei{{< /staticref >}}.
 In many Asian cultures, surnames are common and not reliable as personal identifiers.
 My surname Zhang, for example, is shared by over 100 million people worldwide.